-Let’s imagine you, an indie developer, have created an “arcade” mobile game with some puzzle mechanics.
+Let's imagine you, an indie developer, has created an "arcade" mobile game with some puzzle mechanics.

 You identify a big Opportunity with the keyword "Medieval Puzzle."
 However, if that keyword doesn’t have Relevance to your game, people may not recognize your arcade game as a "medieval puzzle."
 It will not bring you installs.